gbohner/coexist/README.md

 ### Using the model in other countries

-We would be extremely happy for others to adapt the model to data and situations in other countries, which we could not yet do, as it requires high levels of country-specific domain knowledge that we do not possess.
+We would be extremely happy for others to adapt the model to data and situations in other countries.
+Which did not attempt this because it requires high levels of country-specific domain knowledge that we do not possess.

 The code is fully available and thoroughly commented; you are welcome to fork the repository and try it for your own purposes.
 At this time we cannot offer technical support.